Group Dynamics: Preventing Conflicts in Newly Created Development Teams

 Productive performance of ‘newbies’ in a software development team largely depends on a well-planned onboarding process.
 Even though new hires may have a huge expertise, they still can fail to pass probation period.
-The stats shared by the 2017 Retention Report proves this statement.
-It states that 34% employee turnover occurs during the first year at a company because of bad onboarding experience.
+The stats shared by the 2017 Retention Report proves this statement: 34% employee turnover occurs during the first year at a company because of bad onboarding experience.

-Onboarding itself should integrate naturally with a well-established development process.
+Onboarding itself should integrate naturally with the well-established development process.
 But you better avoid making it too lengthy.
 Setting KPIs will make it real.

 Efficient software development KPIs allow improving team velocity and enhancing development processes.
 If Agile model of setting productivity metrics is followed, teams measure lead time (shipping period), cycle time (the time required for introducing a change into production), team speed (the number of tasks completed within a sprint), and open/close rates (the number of production problems reported and fixed over a set time period).

 When measuring developer productivity, velocity and cycle time cannot be the sole indicators of success.
-It makes sense to adopt the metrics for measuring the development process that would show overall software performance and crashes (Mean Time Between Failures (MTBF) Mean Time to Recover/Repair (MTTR).
+It makes sense to adopt the metrics for measuring the development process that would show overall software performance and crashes: Mean Time Between Failures (MTBF) and Mean Time to Recover/Repair (MTTR).

 Additionally, at the early stage of a project team formation, PMs advise agreeing on a level of compliance to accurately set software development KPI.
 It reduces conflicts that may eventually emerge.

-Handling conflicts in teams becomes way easier when communication is made a number one priority, yet often it is one of the weakest points of software teams.
+Handling conflicts in teams become way easier when communication is a number one priority, yet often it is one of the weakest points of software teams.
 Up to 36% of team clashes are the result of that.